 You will be able to eat and drink as usual the day before your operation.
 You may be able to have an early morning drink even on the day of your operation but you need to discuss this with the ward team before you have any drink.

 You must not smoke after midnight the day before the operation.

-Frozen shoulder -what is the problem?
+Subacromial impingement and pain - what is the problem?